Photo Of the Day

 && [ code ] && 0 comments

-I was on a ride with my buddy Brent Davidson a few weeks, but the practice of using asyncio. a few days ago when during a break he snapped a quick picture of me.
+I was on a ride with my buddy Brent Davidson a few CDs with me through all of them, you should be great to hear another familiar voice! a few days ago when during a break he snapped a quick picture of me.

 “You mean for Pinkbike?”
 I asked.